-A total of 0 single-unit, multi-unit, and public housing units were rehabilitated during FY 2020-2021, and many of the County's funded Housing Rehabilitation Loan Programs included their own lead-based paint testing services as part of the program.
-LACDA staff, County Housing Authority staff, Handyworker subrecipient agencies, community based organizations, nonprofit organizations and other participating public agency staff all receive information on lead hazards, and key staff are sent to HUD-sponsored trainings.
+LACDA staff, County Housing Authority staff, Handyworker subrecipient agencies, communitybased organizations, nonprofit organizations and other participating public agency staff all receive information on lead hazards, and key staff are sent to HUD-sponsored trainings.
 The LACDA also distributes notices to all Section 8 property owners and managers to notify them about regulatory requirements.
 Emergency shelter housing participating in the County's voucher program are also subject to health and safety inspections, and routine inspections are required in many of the multi-family dwellings to ensure that units are maintained in accordance with HUD requirements.
+Because of the instability of ever-adjusting local pandemic restrictions, rehabilitation activity was slow to progress in FY 2021-2022.
+As it is now safe to resume operations, rehabilitation work on single-unit, multi-unit, and public housing units will continue, and many of the County's funded Housing Rehabilitation Loan Programs will include their own lead-based paint testing services as part of the program.